stephenbigelow/marketing_budget_optimizer/README.md

 ```

 This example demonstrates:
-1. Setting up realistic response curves for different marketing channels
+1. Setting up response curves for different marketing channels using Hill curves
-2. Defining budget constraints for each channel
+2. Defining budget constraints for each channel (some with no constraints)
 3. Configuring the genetic algorithm optimizer
 4. Running the optimization and analyzing results
 5. Tracking convergence metrics

 The optimizer will find the optimal budget allocation that maximizes total revenue while respecting:
-- Minimum and maximum budget constraints for each channel
+- Minimum and maximum budget constraints for each channel (where specified)
 - Total budget constraint
-- Diminishing returns of marketing spend (modeled by Gompertz curves)
+- Diminishing returns of marketing spend (modeled by Hill curves)